spiral/docs/docs/en/advanced/storage.md

 ### Configuration

 A storage configuration file, by default, is located at `app/config/storage.php`.
-This file allows for the configuration of servers and specific storages, also known as "`buckets`".
-The "`servers`" section is where you can configure the servers that your application will use, while the "`buckets`" section allows you to specify which storages will be used by your servers.
+This file allows for the configuration of servers and specific storages, also known as `buckets`.
+The `servers` section is where you can configure the servers that your application will use, while the `buckets` section allows you to specify which storages will be used by your servers.

 For example, the simplest configuration with one server and two storages might look like this: